atkaiser/tennis_cut/spec.md

 * **Default:** one stitched MP4 containing *only* the player-of-interest’s swings, each clip cropped to the player and zoomed, in original frame-rate, aspect ratio preserved.
 * Optional flags:
   * Separate per-swing clips instead of a single file.
-  * Optional slow‑motion versions at user-specified factors (e.g. 0.5×).
+  * Optional slow‑motion version at a user-specified factor (e.g. 0.5×).
   * JSON metadata file describing each swing.
 * “Swing” = from **1.20 s before contact** to **0.70 s after contact**.
   Only the highest-scoring peak is kept within any two-second window so all